 There may be no such thing as free publicity - but PR is one of the most cost-effective marketing tools at your disposal and it can deliver fantastic results, as business writer Rachel Miller reports

-Marketing budgets are being squeezed across the board and small businesses are no exception.
-In these difficult conditions, PR offers one of the most powerful and cost-effective ways for small businesses to promote their products and services, according to Edwina Hughes, director of Eddy and Co.
+When marketing budgets are limited, PR offers one of the most powerful and cost-effective ways for small businesses to promote their products and services, according to Edwina Hughes, director of Eddy & Co.

 "Very few small businesses have the luxury of an advertising budget that is sufficient to achieve any real impact," says Hughes.
 "PR is not only a viable alternative, used wisely it can reap greater rewards over a more sustained period."